microsoft/botframework-solutions/docs/virtual-assistant/gettingstarted.md

 - Choose the `Production` endpoint within the Emulator.

 > **IMPORTANT NOTES**
 > 1. Ensure you have the latest emulator installed and update the development endpoint to reflect the port number that Visual Studio chooses when you start debugging otherwise you'll receive connection errors.
 > 2. Ensure you have [ngrok](https://ngrok.com/download) downloaded and the path to the executable path configured correctly in the emulator for the demo to work.
 >     - From the emulator edit the emulator settings: Gear icon bottom left of the emulator.
 >     - Browse or enter the path to the ngrok exe.
 >     - Enter a locale based on the language(s) deployed.

 You should see an Introduction Adaptive card and the example on-boarding process will start.

-See the [Testing](./virtualassistant-testing.md) section for information on how to test your Virtual Assistant.
+See the [Testing](./testing.md) documentation for information on how to test your Virtual Assistant.